OIHD/project-MINE-unity-game/README.md

 - Kıvanç Yücel - Game Design
 - Alperen Güner - Game Design
 - Kerem Öter - Nothing , Moral Support

->These names contributed to the production of MAYIN V1 ( 5 level demo ) The team has changed in later versions .